INTERNSHIP ANNOUNCEMENT – EJ YOUTH/YOUNG ADULT ORGANIZER

 - Help conduct EJ educational activities and workshops for youth to inform them of issues impacting immigrant youth and college student/young adult communities of color, including the Latinx community;

 - Participate in community organizing efforts to build base of youth and college students/young adults;

 - Participate in Environmental Justice Coalition meetings and act as liaison on behalf of LCF.

 - Work closely with Advocacy and Organizing team to plan, develop and strengthen existing and new campaigns;

 - Engage in advocacy efforts on behalf of youth, young adults, immigrants, and low-income community members.

 Candidates will be evaluated on the following:

-Latino Community Fund is looking to fill this position soon, however, we will accept applications on a rolling basis until the position is filled.
+Latino Community Fund is looking to fill this position by end of January, however, we will accept applications on a rolling basis until the position is filled.
 We will begin interviews this week.
-Please email a detailed cover letter describing your interest in the organization and position and your resume to: Oskar Zambrano, Youth Leadership and Civic Engagement Manager at Oskar@LatinoCommunityFund.org
+Please email a cover letter describing your interest in the organization and position, and your resume to: Monserrat Jauregui, Health Program Manager, at Monserrat@latinocommunityfund.org